 For setting the option sgh-mpm-context, you can choose from auto, full or single.
 The default setting is 'auto', meaning Suricata selects full or single based on the algorithm you use.
 'Full' means that every group has its own MPM-context, and 'single' that all groups share one MPM-context.
-The algorithm "ac" uses a single MPM-context if the Sgh-MPM-context setting is 'auto'.
+The two algorithms ac and ac-gfbs are new in 1.03.
+These algorithms use a single MPM-context if the Sgh-MPM-context setting is 'auto'.
 The rest of the algorithms use full in that case.